ebullient/obsidian-task-collector/README.md

 - **Toggle: Add menu item for moving completed tasks**
   Add an item to the _right-click menu in edit mode_ to move all completed (or canceled) tasks to the Completed area.

+- **Toggle: Add menu items for marking or clearing all tasks**
+  Add two items to the _right-click menu in edit mode_ : one to complete all incomplete tasks in the document, and the other to reset or clear the status of all completed items in the document outside of the completed area.

 ## Credits